Burbano-Lab/wheat-clonal-linage/05_Phylogenetic_Analyses.md

 ClonalFrameML B71clust_PY0925clust.snps.filtered.fullinfo.fasta.raxml.bestTree B71clust_PY0925clust.snps.filtered.fullinfo.fasta
 ```
 Important summary statistics produced by *ClonalFrameML* can be found at [this table](/data/05_Phylogeny/B71_and_PY0925_clust.snps.filtered.fullinfo.em.txt).
-We used the output of *ClonalFrameML* as input for the dating analyses (see Dating the Phylogeny).
+We used the output of *ClonalFrameML* as input for the dating analyses (see Phylogenetic dating).

 Furthermore, we tested the effect of removing the genomic regions with recombination events from the ML phylogenetic reconstruction.
-For this purpose we used the output file *_prefix_.importation_status.txt* to remove all the regions from the original concatenated-SNPs alignment file and the custom *Python* script *clean_homoplasy_from_fasta.py*(/scripts/05_Phylogeny/clean_homoplasy_from_fasta.py)
+For this purpose we used the output file *_prefix_.importation_status.txt* to remove all the regions from the original concatenated-SNPs alignment file and the custom *Python* script [*clean_homoplasy_from_fasta.py*](/scripts/05_Phylogeny/clean_homoplasy_from_fasta.py)
 ```bash
 python clean_homoplasy_from_fasta.py B71clust_PY0925clust.snps.filtered.fullinfo.importation_status.txt \
 B71clust_PY0925clust.snps.filtered.fullinfo.fasta > B71clust_PY0925clust.snps.filtered.fullinfo.clean.fasta \